cksystemsteaching/selfie/README.md

 ./selfie: system:  ecall: 8(0.01%)
 ```

-What you see here is a *profile* of the generated machine instructions.
 For example, the system generated 3,551 `add` instructions which is 8.17% of all 43,440 generated instructions.
 In the following, let us take a closer look using the `double.c` example.

 ### RISC-U Machine Code